intake/intake/docs/source/catalog.rst

         args: {}

-These alternative plugins can also be given data-source specific names, allowing the user to choose at load time with `driver=` as a parameter.
+These alternative plugins can also be given data-source specific names, allowing the user to choose at load time with `plugin=` as a parameter.
 Additional arguments may also be required for each option (which, as usual, may include user parameters); however, the same global arguments will be passed to all of the drivers listed.